Striped bass: Hybrids with other bass

 Striped bass have also been hybridized with white bass to produce hybrid striped bass also known as wiper, whiterock bass, sunshine bass, palmetto bass, and Cherokee bass.
 These hybrids have been stocked in many freshwater areas across the US.

 Fishing for striped bass

 Striped bass are of significant value for sport fishing, and have been introduced to many waterways outside their natural range.
-A variety of angling methods are used, including trolling and surf casting with topwater lures a good pick for surf casting, as well as bait casting with live and dead bait.
+A variety of angling methods are used, including trolling and surf casting.
+Lures such as wooden plugs, plastic swimmers, poppers, and metal spoons all work very well for fishing off of the surf.
+Using live and dead bait can also be an effective technique when targeting Striped bass from land.
 Striped bass take a number of live and fresh baits, including bunker, clams, eels, sandworms, herring, bloodworms, mackerel, shad, bluegill, and crayfish.